 3. Invest a small a small amount.
 In trading, it’s called position sizing.
 In investing, it’s allocation.
 Either way, it is a critical aspect of managing risk.
 I believe, at this stage, cryptocurrency should be 2% or less of your total investable assets.
 Because of the optionality, we make small bet on big outcome.
 If it hits, great.
-If not, no hard done.
+If not, no harm done.

 Links and Resources For a Deeper Dive: